Multi-Objective Multi-Agent Planning for Discovering and Tracking Multiple Mobile Objects: Performance Evaluations

+We first examine how the performance varies when the number of agents increases, specifically, for the following three planning strategies: \textbf{\textit{{(i)}}} \textit{{tracking}} only objective function $V_{1}$ (conventional approach); \textbf{\textit{{(ii)}}} \textit{{discovering}} only objective function $V_{2}$ (a special case of our approach); and \textbf{\textit{{(iii)}}} multi-objective value function $V_{mo}$ that optimises trade-offs between tracking and discovering tasks (our approach).
+Note that, the value function $V_{1}$ is a conventional information-based method used in several previous works~\cite{dames2017detecting,binney2010informative,cliff2015online,hoffmann2009mobile,macdonald2019active,paull2012sensor}, and hence, considered as a baseline for comparisons.
+Additionally, we benchmark the planning algorithms against the ideal case when data association is known~\cite{hoa2020aaai}, i.e., the best possible tracking performance.
+Furthermore, we compare $V_{mo}$ versus $V_{rsos}=\min(V_{1},V_{2})$, i.e., the robust submodular observation selection (RSOS) method~\cite{krause2008robust} (ironically the RSOS method yields a \textit{non-submodular} value function).

-Fig.~\ref{scenario4_ospa_dist_vs_ns} shows tracking performance in terms of \textbf{OSPA}\textsuperscript{(2)}\textbf{ Dist} for tracking $10$ taxis in CRAWDAD taxi dataset when the number of agents increases from $2$ to $10$.
-On the one hand, when the number of agents is small (less than four), we observe that our $V_{1}$ achieves a similar accuracy as our $V_{mo}$ since there are not enough agents to cover the area, the team should focus on tracking objects instead of exploring.
-On the other hand, when the number of agents is large (more than four), our proposed multi-objective value function $V_{mo}$ constantly outperforms $V_{1}$ and $V_{2}$, since there are enough agents to perform both tracking and discovering tasks simultaneously.
-As expected, the tracking objective $V_{1}$ does not improve the tracking performance when the number of agents increases since $V_{1}$ only focuses on tracking detected objects and is missing out detecting and tracking all of objects outside of their FoVs.
+Fig.~\ref{scenario5_ospa_dist_vs_ns} shows the \textbf{OSPA}\textsuperscript{(2)} tracking error, over 100 Monte Carlo (MC) runs, for $10$ taxis in the CRAWDAD taxi dataset when the number of agents is increased from $2$ to $10$.
+On the one hand, when the number of agents is large (more than four), our proposed (multi-objective planning with) $V_{mo}$ constantly outperforms (single-objective planning with) $V_{1}$ and $V_{2}$, since there are enough agents to perform both tracking and discovering tasks simultaneously.
+On the other hand, when the number of agents is small (less than four), $V_{mo}$ achieves similar accuracy as $V_{1}$ since there are not enough agents to cover the area, the multi-agent focused on tracking instead of exploring.
+As expected, $V_{1}$ does not improve tracking performance when the number of agents increases since it only focuses on tracking detected objects and misses objects outside of the team's FoVs.
+Overall, multi-objective planning with $V_{mo}$ outperforms single-objective planning that either focuses on tracking, i.e., $V_{1}$, or discovering, i.e., $V_{2}$.
+We also observe that $V_{mo}$ significantly outperforms $V_{rsos}$.
+Moreover, since $V_{rsos}$ is not sub-modular, there is no performance bound for optimising $V_{rsos}$ using the greedy algorithm.
+As a result, we will \textit{exclude} $V_{rsos}$ from other experimental results.